JonDotsoy/decompose.js/README.md

 Decompose a object.

 > Why?
 In some cases it is necessary to inspect an object in depth and have the full value despite being able to modify it later.
-This project is well for inspecting an object to deepen and detarllar all its values.
+This project is well for inspecting an object to depth and detailing all its values.

 ## Inspiration